-TencentDB for MySQL allows you to create one or more read-only (RO) instances, which can be used to support read-write separation and one-master-multiple-slave application scenarios and boost the read load capacity of your databases.
+TencentDB for MySQL now allows you to create one or more read-only instances, which are suitable for read/write separation and one-master-multiple-slave application scenarios and capable of greatly enhancing the read load capacity of your database.

-Unified read-write separation addresses (i.e., read and write requests are separated automatically) are not supported currently.
-RO instances need to be accessed with separate IPs and ports.
+Unified read/write separation addresses (i.e., read and write requests are separated automatically) are not supported currently.
+Read-only instances need to be accessed with separate IPs and ports.

-- RO group: It consists of one or more load balancing-enabled RO instances.
-If there are multiple RO instances in one RO group, read request volume can be evenly distributed among the instances.
+- RO group: it consists of one or more load balancing-enabled read-only instances.
+If there are multiple read-only instances in one RO group, read request volume can be evenly distributed among the instances.
 RO groups provide IPs and ports for access to databases.

-- RO instance: A single-node (with no slave) instance that supports read requests.
-An RO instance cannot exist independently; instead, it must be in an RO group.
+- Read-only instance: a single-node (with no slave) instance that supports read requests.
+A read-only instance cannot exist independently; instead, it must be in an RO group.

-The MySQL master-slave binlog sync feature is adopted for RO instances, which can sync the changes in the master instance (source database) to all RO instances.
-Given the single-node architecture (without a slave) of RO instances, repeated attempts to restore a failing RO instance will be made.
-Therefore, you are recommended to choose an RO group over an RO instance for higher availability.
+The MySQL master/slave binlog sync feature is adopted for read-only instances, which can sync the changes in the master instance (source database) to all read-only instances.
+Given the single-node architecture (without a slave) of read-only instances, repeated attempts to restore a failing read-only instance will be made.
+Therefore, you are recommended to choose an RO group over a read-only for higher availability.

-- RO instances are only available to high-IO master instances on MySQL 5.6 or higher with at least 1 GB of memory and 50 GB of disk capacity.
-If a master instance has a lower specification, please upgrade its specification first.
+- Read-only instances can be purchased only for high-IO GTID-enabled master instances on MySQL 5.6 or above with the InnoDB engine at a specification of 1 GB memory and 50 GB disk capacity or above.
+If your master instance is below this specification, please upgrade it first.

-- The minimum specification of an RO instance is 1 GB memory and 50 GB disk capacity and must be at least 1.1 times the storage capacity occupied by the master instance.
+- The minimum specification of a read-only instance is 1 GB memory and 50 GB disk capacity and must be at least 1.1 times the storage capacity used by the master instance.

-- A master instance can create up to 5 RO instances.
+- A master instance can create up to 5 read-only instances.

 - Backup and rollback features are not supported.

-- Data cannot be migrated to an RO instance.
+- Data cannot be migrated to a read-only instance.

-- Database creation/deletion is not supported and neither is phpMyAdmin (PMA).
+- Database creation and dropping are not supported and neither is phpMyAdmin (PMA).

-- There is no need to maintain the accounts and databases of RO instances, as they are synced from the master instance.
+- There is no need to maintain account and database for read-only instances, which will be synced with those of the master instance.

-- If the MySQL version is 5.6 but GTID is not enabled, you need to enable GTID in the console first before creating an RO instance.
+- If the MySQL version is 5.6 but GTID is not enabled, you need to enable GTID in the console first before creating a read-only instance.

-It takes a relatively long time to enable GTID, and the instance will suffer an interruption lasting for seconds.
-It is recommended to perform the operation during off-hours and add a reconnection mechanism in the program accessing the database.
+The operation takes a long time, and the instance will be disconnected for several seconds.
+You are recommended to do so during off-hours and add a reconnection mechanism in the programs that access the database.

-- Data inconsistency between multiple RO instances may occur due to the delays in data sync.
-You can check the delay in master-RO sync in the console.
+- Data inconsistency between multiple read-only instances may occur due to the delays in data sync.
+You can check the sync between master instance and read-only instance in the console.

 - Log in to the TencentDB for MySQL Console.

-- In the instance list, select the TencentDB instance for which you want to create an RO instance and click Manage in the "Operation" column.
+- In the instance list, select the instance for which to create a read-only instance and click Manage in the "Operation" column.

-- On the Instance Details tab, click Add Read-Only Instance in the instance architecture to enter the RO instance management page.
+- On the Instance Details tab, click Add Read-Only Instance in the instance architecture to enter the read-only instance management page.

-- Select the desired configuration for the RO instance on the purchase page, confirm that everything is correct, and then click Buy Now.
+- Select the desired read-only instance configuration on the purchase page.
+After confirming that everything is correct, click Buy Now.